ajaykichu615/Machine-Learning/README.md

 - Unsupervised learning (clustering, dimensionality reduction)
 - Natural Language Processing (text classification, vectorization)
 - Model evaluation and hyperparameter tuning
-- Deployment experiments using tools like Gradio
+- Deployment experiments using tools like Gradio and streamlit

 The projects range from small experiments to more complete end-to-end workflows.
 This repository is meant for learning, experimentation, and tracking my progress in ML.